-- In the same skillet, saute the onion over high heat, until golden brown.
+- In the same skillet, saute the onion over medium-high heat, until golden brown.
 Add the garlic and cook for another 20 seconds.

 - Once the garlic is fragrant, add the butter to the skillet and let it melt.
 Add the flour and stir well.
 Keep cooking, continuously stirring, until the flour is brown and has a nutty flavor.